 Market Maker Brokers

 On the other hand, Market Maker brokers create a market for their clients by acting as the counterparty to their trades.
-This means that when a trader places an order, the broker takes the opposite position.
+This means that when a trader places an order, the broker takes the opposite position to that trader.
 Market Makers profit from the spreads between the buy and sell prices and can benefit when clients lose.

 Nevertheless, as mentioned previously, this model can lead to potential conflicts of interest, as the broker may benefit from client losses.
 Furthermore, there is a risk of slower execution speeds and possible price manipulation, where the broker adjusts prices to their advantage.
 Despite these concerns, Market Makers often require lower initial deposits, making them more accessible to beginner traders.